enjoyear/gradle-shadow/readme.md

+## Example
+This contains an example to depend on a shaded module and wrap everything into a tar ball

+## Issue
 1.  ./gradlew clean build
 2. go to build/libs to unzip the jar test-1.0-SNAPSHOT.jar to build/libs/
 3. javap -verbose -c -l build/libs/chen/guo/GoogleAdWordsExtractor.class